Dave Wilson’s Animal Behaviour Lab

 Welcome to the Wilson Lab at Memorial University of Newfoundland and Labrador.
 Our group conducts research on animal behaviour, with a focus on animal communication, cognition, predator-prey interactions, and sexual selection.
 Our research is theory-driven, and we tend to work on questions concerning the underlying mechanisms and functional significance of behaviour.
 We have worked with a variety of animal species over the years, but most research has focused on wild birds.

-Graduate students in the lab are affiliated with graduate programs in either the Department of Biology or the interdisciplinary program in Cognitive and Behavioural Ecology.
+Graduate students in the lab are affiliated with graduate programs in either the Department of Biology or the interdisciplinary program in Cognitive and Behavioural Ecology (CABE).
 If you are interested in joining the lab, please send me a copy of your academic transcript, your CV, and a statement about your research interests.

 Lab News:

 In 2023, Miguel Mejías became the first PhD graduate from the lab and, at the same time, published the final two chapters of his thesis in the Journal of Avian Biology and the Journal of Field Ornithology.
 You can read the full articles on our publications page.
-Congratulations Dr. Mejías, we look forward to hearing about your next adventure! — July 2023
+Congratulations Dr. Mejías, we look forward to hearing about your next adventure!— July 2023

-Dave Wilson and Jessika Lamarre presented their research on the effects of omega-3 fatty acids on avian cognition at the annual conference of the Animal Behavior Society in Portland, Oregon. — July 2023
+Dave Wilson and Jessika Lamarre presented their research on the effects of omega-3 fatty acids on avian cognition at the annual conference of the Animal Behavior Society in Portland, Oregon.— July 2023

 Jessika monitoring breeding ring-billed gulls on Kelly’s Island, Newfoundland.